 All payments made by cheque should be made payable to ‘Equatours Ltd Trust Account’.

-5. Credit Card Fraud Contingency
+7. Credit Card Fraud Contingency

-Adequate and valid travel insurance is compulsory for all Equatours travellers and it is a condition of Equatours accepting your booking.
-You must be suitably insured either through our recommended insurer or with another insurer offering suitable cover before you travel.
+Adequate and valid travel insurance is compulsory for all Equatours Limited travellers and it is a condition of Equatours Limited accepting your booking.
+You must be suitably insured for the destination you intend to visit and any activities in which you intend to participate in before you travel.
 We reserve the right to cancel your tour/holiday without refund if you cannot provide proof of adequate insurance before the scheduled departure date.
 You accept full responsibility for ensuring that all members of the named party comply with the terms and conditions of the travel insurance policy purchased.
-Should you, while on holiday choose to take part in any activity (including but not restricted to: trekking, hang gliding, hot air ballooning, white-water rafting, etc.) which can be deemed as being of a hazardous nature, it is essential to ensure that cover is provided under the terms of your travel insurance.
+Should you, while on holiday choose to take part in any activity (including but not restricted to: trekking, hang gliding, hot air ballooning, mountain biking, road cycling, white-water rafting, etc.) which can be deemed as being of a hazardous nature, it is essential to ensure that cover is provided under the terms of your travel insurance.

-7. Your Acceptance of Risk
+9. Your Acceptance of Risk

 On certain tours, to Safari Parks or Mount Kilimanjaro, for example, you will be required to sign an “acceptance of risk” form on arrival.
 The purpose of this form is to make you aware of the risks and dangers involved with travelling in these areas, and to indemnify the service provider and Equatours Limited from any claims made by you for incidents arising due to circumstances outside the reasonable control of both parties.
-You may request a copy of the applicable form at the time of booking with
+You may request a copy of the applicable form at the time of booking.

-(a) Special Conditions Apply for Kilimanjaro Climbs:
+(a) Special Conditions for Hiking, Trekking & Cycling Holidays:

-(b) Risks and hazards – Mount Kilimanjaro
+(b) Risks and Hazards:

 You must tell us if you have an existing medical condition or disability that might affect your holiday or any of your party members' enjoyment of it, before you book your trip.
-If, in our reasonable opinion, your chosen expedition is not suitable for your medical condition or disability we reserve the right to refuse your booking.
+If, in our reasonable opinion, your chosen activity holiday is not suitable for your medical condition or disability we reserve the right to refuse your booking.

-You are responsible for bringing with you the proper clothing and equipment, which we advise you about in "Plan your climb/trek" on our website.
-If you need to hire any equipment, you should notify us as soon as possible.
+You are responsible for bringing with you the proper clothing and equipment for the adventure/activity/sporting tour in which you intend to participate.
+If you need to hire any PPE equipment, you should notify us at the time of booking.
 If the Lead Guide does not believe you have proper equipment, you must follow his advice to hire or buy the items required locally.
-Clients will not be permitted to start a climb/trek unless they have proper equipment, and in this event, no refunds or compensation will be paid.
+Clients will not be permitted to start a climb/trek/cycling holiday unless they have proper equipment, and in this event, no refunds or compensation will be paid.

-(e) Travel and Cancellation Insurance – Mount Kilimanjaro
+(e) Travel and Cancellation Insurance

-8. Personal Belongings
+10. Personal Belongings

 For claims of missing or damaged baggage, you must follow the rules on the back of your flight ticket or contained within the carrier’s conditions of carriage.
 Please note: time limits apply to all claims and most airlines do not accept liability for high-value items, which you should insure for the appropriate amount.

-10. Transfer of Booking
+12. Transfer of Booking

-11. If you change your booking
+13. If you change your booking

-12. If you cancel your holiday
+14. If you cancel your holiday

 (i) If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges.